-Fig. 119.-Dissociation curve of hæmoglobin dissolved in water at 37° C. (From Barcroft, Respiratory Function of the Blood.)
+Fig. 125.-Dissociation-curve of hæmoglobin dissolved in water at 37°C. (From Barcroft, Respiratory Function of the Blood.)
 Oxyhæmoglobin is red, and reduced hæmoglobin is purple.

-This curve, which is known as the dissociation curve of hæmoglobin, is obtained in the following manner.
+This curve, which is known as the dissociation-curve of hæmoglobin, is obtained in the following manner.
 A small quantity of blood is placed in an aërotonometer containing a mixture of oxygen and nitrogen at atmospheric pressure.
-A suitable form of tonometer is that shown in fig. 120; it consists of a glass cylinder, which can be rotated in water kept at a constant temperature.
+A suitable form of tonometer is that shown in fig. 126; it consists of a glass cylinder, which can be rotated in water kept at a constant temperature.
 When the cylinder is rotated, the small amount of blood, previously placed in it, spreads out into a thin film over the inner wall of the cylinder, and after a short time the blood and gas come into equilibrium, and the blood neither takes up nor gives off oxygen.
-The cylinder is removed from the water bath, and the percentage of the total hæmoglobin which is present as oxyhæmoglobin in the blood is estimated by Barcroft's blood-gas apparatus.
+The cylinder is removed from the waterbath, and the percentage of the total hæmoglobin which is present as oxyhæmoglobin in the blood is estimated by Barcroft's blood-gas apparatus.
 If, for example, the partial pressure of oxygen in the mixture of gases placed in the aërotonometer is 40 mm.
 Hg (corresponding with about 5 per cent. of oxygen), and the hæmoglobin in the blood, when in equilibrium with this mixture, is 70 per cent. saturated with oxygen, that point can be marked on the chart.
 By making a series of such observations, and using varying percentages of oxygen in the gaseous mixture, a series of points is determined and plotted out.
-The line joining these points is the dissociation curve.
+The line joining these points is the dissociation-curve, which is simply a graphic representation of the influence of the tension of oxygen upon the combination of hæmoglobin with oxygen.

-Fig. 120.-Barcroft's tonometer.
+Fig. 126.-Barcroft's tonometer.

-The form of the curve can be greatly altered by varying circumstances, and the dissociation curve of blood differs considerably from that of a solution of pure hæmoglobin, as may be seen in fig. 121.
+The form of the curve can be greatly altered by varying circumstances, and the dissociation-curve of blood differs considerably from that of a solution of pure hæmoglobin, as may be seen in fig. 127.
 A comparison of the two curves shows that oxyhæmoglobin dissociates more readily in blood than when simply dissolved in water.
 When the partial pressure of oxygen is 20 mm.
 Hg, blood contains only 30 per cent. of its hæmoglobin in the form of oxyhæmoglobin, whereas in a watery solution of pure hæmoglobin 72 per cent. exists as oxyhæmoglobin.
-This difference is chiefly due to the presence of salts, particularly potassium salts, in the blood, which render the combination between hæmoglobin and oxygen more unstable; when hæmoglobin is dissolved in water containing the same salts as those normally present in blood, its dissociation curve is identical with that of blood.
+This difference is chiefly due to the presence of salts, particularly potassium salts, in the blood, which render the combination between hæmoglobin and oxygen more unstable; when hæmoglobin is dissolved in water containing the same salts as those normally present in blood, its dissociation-curve is identical with that of blood.